Home > Website Accessibility Statement

 AbilityNet – My Computer My Way

-The website is currently undergoing manual and automated accessibility testing and remedial works, scheduled to be completed by the end of September 2021.
-On completion this statement will be updated fully with information on compliance / exclusions and how the site has been tested.
+The website will undergo manual and automated accessibility testing in September 2021.
+On completion, this statement will be updated fully with information on compliance / exclusions and how the site has been tested.

 We know some parts of this website are not fully accessible: